 Arrow Electronics (ARW) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the electronics maker had gained 5.85% over the past month, outpacing the Computer and Technology sector's loss of 5.93% and the S&P 500's loss of 0.85% in that time.
+Prior to today's trading, shares of the electronics maker had gained 7.78% over the past month.
+This has outpaced the Computer and Technology sector's loss of 2.99% and the S&P 500's gain of 0.64% in that time.

 Investors will be hoping for strength from Arrow Electronics as it approaches its next earnings release.
-On that day, Arrow Electronics is projected to report earnings of $4.42 per share, which would represent year-over-year growth of 39.43%.
+In that report, analysts expect Arrow Electronics to post earnings of $4.42 per share.
+This would mark year-over-year growth of 39.43%.
 Our most recent consensus estimate is calling for quarterly revenue of $8.85 billion, up 4.72% from the year-ago period.

-Any recent changes to analyst estimates for Arrow Electronics should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for Arrow Electronics.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-In terms of valuation, Arrow Electronics is currently trading at a Forward P/E ratio of 8.46.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 8.46.
+Investors should also note Arrow Electronics's current valuation metrics, including its Forward P/E ratio of 10.33.
+For comparison, its industry has an average Forward P/E of 8.68, which means Arrow Electronics is trading at a premium to the group.

-Also, we should mention that ARW has a PEG ratio of 0.31.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Parts Distribution stocks are, on average, holding a PEG ratio of 0.31 based on yesterday's closing prices.
+We can also see that ARW currently has a PEG ratio of 0.38.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Electronics - Parts Distribution stocks are, on average, holding a PEG ratio of 0.32 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.